officialgazette/big-picture/README.md

-# big-picture
+# Big Picture
-This repository is intended to give an overview of all available open source artifacts
+This Page provides an overview of all available open source artifacts and how they play together